topfunplusnew/docker-registry-ui/examples/traefik/README.md

 # Traefik example

-Host the docker registry ui behind [traefik](http://traefik.io) with Docker Swarm mode.
+Host the Superslash Docker Registry Center behind [traefik](http://traefik.io) with Docker Swarm mode.

 ## How to run